 plantation.
 Jake fancies himself socially-conscious, maybe even woke.
 But his leadership decisions get muddied when an influential elder vehemently opposes what he calls a potential "Black Lives Matter circus" on the church lawn.

 As the controversy over the cemetery escalates and racial and leadership tensions grow, secrets about the past get churned up, and both pastor and orthodontist must decide just how committed they are to fighting against the Southern status quo.

 1 mom.
 2.5 kids.
 0 achievements.

 An upcoming high school reunion forces Holly Reese to reconnect with her former self, the artist formerly known as Holly Dover, as well as with her former boyfriend.
 Holly regrets the person she’s become: a boring housewife with boring hair who yells at her preschool kids, falls short of her husband’s American dream, and lacks any personal achievements that she might casually mention to her former classmates.

 An age-old battle arises between Holly’s long-forgotten dreams and her duty to family—flying vs. nesting.
 As with any battle, there are winners and losers and casualties, but will there in the end be peace?

-After 22-year old Grammy-winner Maiden America makes derogatory comments about the US president, her fans turn against her, and her manager/lover cancels her record contract.
+After 22-year old musician Maiden America makes derogatory comments about the US president, her fans turn against her, and her record company cancels her contract.
 Maiden runs away to a secret celebrity retreat on a Nicaraguan island, vowing to never sing or play piano again.